Hardwell: 2016: Final I Am Hardwell performance and movement to hardstyle

 On 8 January 2016, the song Perfect World by the Dutch singer Maan de Steenwinkel appeared.
 It was released as part of the casting show The Voice of Holland, whose sixth season she won.
 The title was produced by Hardwell.
 The song went up to 31st place in the Dutch single charts.
 He commented on the cooperation:

 "Hollywood" with Afrojack appeared on 25 January 2016 and jumped directly to #1 on the Beatport charts.
 The second single of the year was the second collaboration with Jake Reese titled "Run Wild", which found place on 29 February 2016.
 Just a month later on 29 March 2016, Hardwell published his Kura collaboration "Calavera".
 This track reached the first place on the Beatport charts again.

 At the Ultra Music Festival in 2016, he premiered the final version of his W&W collaboration.
 The initial version was premiered in 2013 and contained vocals by Harrison, but the producers who aren't satisfied with that release decided to incorporate a new version with Crunk-vocals of US rapper Lil Jon.
 In addition, Hardwell played his next release, "8Fifty", in collaboration with his Revealed colleague Thomas Newson.
-However, the release was heavily criticized since Hardwell had several alternative projects running, which included "Live the Night", "MusicBox" or "What We Need".

 On 20 May 2016, his hardstyle remix of The Chainsmokers' and Daya's "Don't Let Me Down", which was produced in collaboration with Sephyx, was released as a remix-single.

 On 24 June 2016, Hardwell released the 7th of his Revealed compilations.
 In the release appeared the studio versions of his solo hardstyle debut "Wake Up Call" and the title "Going Crazy".
 "Wake Up Call" continued to be released on 3 August 2016 as a free download.
 On 29 August 2016, Hardwell released "Going Crazy" on Beatport, marking his second collaboration with Blasterjaxx.

 Hardwell's collaboration with Craig David called "No Holding Back" was released on 19 August 2016, which contained elements of UK Garage and deep house.